 Deadline for Submissions: 12 noon on the Wednesday before the meeting date.

 A staff member from the Office of the Town Clerk will contact you to confirm the meeting date and details of your appearance.

-- In person: Whitby Town Hall, 575 Rossland Road E.
+- In person: Town of Whitby Municipal Building, 575 Rossland Road East, Whitby, ON L1N 2M8

 Whitby, ON L1N 2M8

 - Fax: 905.686.7005